shreyanc/shreyanc.github.io/_posts/2020-09-21-new-blog-post.md

 ---
 layout: post
 author: jill
+published: true
+authors: 'Hinton, Schmidhuber'
+summary: This is a test post.
+title: All You Need Are These Guys
 ---
 A banana is an edible fruit – botanically a berry – produced by several kinds of large herbaceous flowering plants in the genus Musa.